In-Depth Review: The Real Impact of Dental Bonding on Your Smile

 Types of Dental Bonding

-1. Direct Composite Bonding: Applied directly to the tooth in a single visit.
+• Direct Composite Bonding: This method involves applying the resin directly to the tooth in a single visit.
+It is ideal for minor repairs and aesthetic improvements.

-2. Indirect Composite Bonding: Custom-made in a lab and then bonded to the tooth, often used for larger restorations.
+• Indirect Composite Bonding: In this technique, a custom-made restoration is created in a lab and then bonded to the tooth.
+This method is often used for larger restorations or more complex cases.

 The Dental Bonding Process